The Shavingwood Workshop

 Picture

 One of the biggest advantages I have found with this technique is that after you have finished routing, the template comes off without much fuss and the tape peels off easy leaving no residue behind.
-Now I am pretty certain that if I know about this technique you probably do too, but if you don't I hope this helps you out the next time you find yourself out of double sided tape.
+Now I am pretty certain that if I know about this technique you probably do too, but if you did not I hope this helps you out.

 Picture